 Smoking tobacco is known to damage the lungs and airways – causing a range of severe respiratory problems.
 The evidence clearly shows COVID-19 virus attacks the respiratory system, which explains why smokers are at greater risk.
 A small but highly impactful survey from China finds that smokers with COVID-19 are 14 times more likely to develop severe disease.

-In addition, the repetitive hand to mouth movement provides an easy route of entry for the virus, putting smokers are greater risk of contracting COVID-19.
+In addition, the repetitive hand to mouth movement provides an easy route of entry for the virus, putting smokers at greater risk of contracting COVID-19.

 The more immediate benefits include: